Conoco fights MF Global trustee over $93.5 million

 But the trustee's efforts to recover funds look likely to take years.
 Giddens is suing MF Global's British unit for the return of about $640 million in a case not set for trial until next April.

-Meanwhile, at least one former MF Global customer with a letter of credit has agreed to Giddens' treatment of such letters: CME Group (CME.O), whose GFX unit had a $15 million letter of credit at MF Global when the brokerage collapsed.
+Meanwhile, at least one former MF Global customer with a letter of credit has agreed to Giddens' treatment of such letters: CME Group, whose GFX unit had a $15 million letter of credit at MF Global when the brokerage collapsed.

 As in Conoco's case, CME's letter of credit was never drawn, and the trustee simply returned it to the account holder.